shihabiiuc/testimonialpage/README.md

-# Create a multiple-page website in HTML
+# Testimonial page template made with only HTML CSS
 This repository is a part of my blog post.

 This is a plain HTML & CSS template available for download.